pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 To export a list of sites:

-1. On the **Sites** tab, find and select the files you wish to include in the list, or select the checkbox at the top of the list to select all sites.
+1. Click the **Sites** tab, and then find and select the files you want to include in the list, or select the checkbox at the top of the list to select all sites.

 1. Click **More Actions**, then **Export as CSV**.
 A file is generated and downloaded to your browser’s download location.

 ### Change Site Ownership

 The person who creates the site owns it until someone else starts paying for it.
 The user or Enterprise who pays for the site is the owner thereafter.
+There can only be one site owner.

 The permission to manage a site's plan is granted only to the roles of **Site Owner** / **Workspace Administrator**.
 Other roles do not have access to change the site plan as described on this page.
-For details, see [Role-Based Permissions & Change Management](/change-management/#site-level-roles-and-permissions).
+Refer to [Role-Based Permissions & Change Management](/change-management/#site-level-roles-and-permissions) for more information.

-There can only be one site owner.

 <Alert title="Note" type="info">